mixelpixel/ngrok_and_http-server/README.md

       -rwxr-xr-x@ 1 mixelpix  staff  16046668 Jul 15  2017 ngrok
   $ ./ngrok help
   ```
-  - NOTE: the x's on the left indicates this is an executable file.
+  - NOTE: The x's on the left indicates this is an executable file.
 The `./` tells the console to run the binary file.
 ## Your environment, PATH and `grep`
 18. Each time you enter a command in your console, your console looks for the binary file which corresponds to the command name.
 Your PATH is a variable in your environment.
 Your enviroment contains _lots_ of variables.
 You can display your computer's environment variables with the `env` command.
 For example:
   ```console